wywu/wywu.github.io/_pages/about.md

 I am an AI Researcher in the Department of Computer Science at the [University of California, Los Angeles (UCLA)](https://www.cs.ucla.edu/), working with [Bolei Zhou](https://boleizhou.github.io/), and collaborating with [Trevor Darrell](https://people.eecs.berkeley.edu/~trevor/) (UC Berkeley EECS) and [Jiaqi Ma](https://mobility-lab.seas.ucla.edu/about/) (UCLA CEE).
-I was a Visiting PhD at [Nanyang Technological University](https://www.ntu.edu.sg/computing), working with [Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/).
+I was a Visiting PhD at [MMLab, Nanyang Technological University](https://www.mmlab-ntu.com/), working with [Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/).
 I received my Ph.D. from the Department of Computer Science and Technology at [Tsinghua University](https://www.cs.tsinghua.edu.cn/csen/).

 My research has been recognized by the UCLA Chancellor’s Award, a CVPR Best Paper Candidate recognition, and multiple Oral/Highlight/Spotlight presentations at top-tier conferences, including CVPR, ICLR, and NeurIPS.
 My work has been widely featured by media outlets such as VentureBeat, Vice, MarkTechPost, and Weights & Biases.
-I also bring over seven years of industry experience, where I led teams of 25 researchers to deliver large-scale AI products serving 10M+ end users.
+I also bring over seven years of experience in a leading AI startup, where I led a 40+ person R&D team to deliver large-scale AI products serving 10M+ end users.
 My work has further generated broader community impact through open-source projects with 12K+ GitHub stars and datasets with 100K+ downloads.

 <!-- *Feel free to email me if you want to collaborate.* -->